 Group Tours and Field Trips

 Guided and self-guided tours, in-person programs, and event rentals are not available until further notice.
-Thank you for your understanding and patience.
+Thank you for your patience and understanding.

 Intuit’s entrance is accessible via wheelchairs and some power chairs.
 Entry to the building relies on a portable ramp that ends in a sharp 90-degree turn.
 Please call ahead or ring the doorbell for front door ramp assistance.
 Intuit can arrange tours for individuals with low vision or blindness with advanced notice of at least two weeks.
 Please contact firstname.lastname@example.org with questions.